-- It only took two years of Oculus’s operation (post kickstarter campaign) before Facebook quickly bought it up.
+- It only took two years of Oculus’s operation (post Kickstarter campaign) before Facebook quickly bought it up.

-- The factor that really catapulted Oculus’s market dominance was the affordability.
+- Affordability really catapulted Oculus’s market dominance.

 - Year Founded